computeclub/gcp-cloud-deploy-extensions/notifiers/echo-fastapi/README.md

     ```

 3. deploy all dependent infrastructure using resources in the
-`echo-fastapi/terraform` directory.
-Using the terragrunt-based demo at the
+`terraform/cloud-deploy-notifier` directory at the repo root.
+Using the
-repo root as an example:
+terragrunt-based demo at the repo root as an example:

     ```bash
     cd demo/terragrunt/echo-fastapi